SAFCSP-Team/linear-queue-project/README.md

 ### Objective

-In this project, we will be covered the fundamentals of a `queue`, and its primary operations, `enqueue` and `dequeueand`.
+In this project, we will cover the fundamentals of a `queue`, and its primary operations, `enqueue` and `dequeueand`.

 ### Concepts